The Best Smokers for True Grilling Enthusiasts

 - Extra tools may be required

-If you’re looking for an electric version, Raichlen says Bradley is the go-to electric smoker brand; he suggests the company’s Smoker Original, which is powered by ash-free proprietary wood bisquettes available in a dozen flavor varieties and capable of providing up to nine hours of continuous smoking.
+If you’re looking for an electric version, Raichlen says Bradley is the go-to electric smoker brand; he suggests the company’s Smoker Original, which is powered by ash-free proprietary wood bisquettes (hardwood chips that have been bound together into a hockey puck-shaped disc) available in a dozen flavor varieties and capable of providing up to nine hours of continuous smoking.
 Its four dishwasher-safe racks, as well as meat hooks for pit-barrel-style smoking of foods like sausage and jerky, make it as versatile as it is efficient.

 Most Versatile: Weber Original Kettle Grill